 For F-1 Students, these reportable events include, but are not limited to:

-You are required to inform the DSO of important changes within 10 days, including:
+You are required to inform the DSO of important changes within 10 days, including changes to the following:

-All F-1 students at ENC are required to complete a SEVIS Check In with the DSO within 15 days of the start of the semester.
-DSO's are required to register you for the semester in SEVIS showing you are on-campus and registered for classes.
+All F-1 students at ENC are required to complete a SEVIS Check-In with the DSO within 15 days of the start of the semester.
+DSOs will register you for the semester in SEVIS, showing you are on-campus and registered for classes.
 This is done via an online form that is sent out to students at the beginning of the semester and then requires the student to stop by the DSO's office to verify they are on campus.
 This must be done every semester while at ENC.

-Your F-1 status was granted to you for the purpose of engaging in full-time study in the U.S. For this reason, full-time academic registration each semester is a foundational requirement of maintaining your legal immigration status.
+Your F-1 status was granted to you for the purpose of engaging in full-time study in the U.S. For this reason, full-time enrollment each semester is a foundational requirement for maintaining your legal immigration status.

 You must register for and complete a full-time course load each fall and spring semester at Eastern Nazarene College and during summer semester if it is your first, final, or only term.

-For immigration purposes, full-time enrollment is defined as:
+For these purposes, full-time enrollment is defined as:

-Please note that additional credit requirements vary depending on the school/program to which you were admitted.
-In some cases, the required credit hours for your degree program may exceed the 12 credit hours required for immigration purposes
+Please note that additional credit requirements vary depending on the major/program to which you were admitted.
+In some cases, the required credit hours for your degree program may exceed the required 12 credit hours.

 Please bear in mind that your ability to register for classes each term requires timely payment of your tuition bill, as well as compliance with Massachusetts state immunization and health insurance requirements.

 Summer registration is not required if it is a “vacation” term, meaning that you are enrolled in the spring before and the fall term after.
 However, summer registration is required if you will start or finish your program in summer, or if summer is your only term.
-Summer Terms only apply to traditional undergraduate students.
-Adult and Graduate Student Programs do not have summer terms.
+Summer terms only apply to traditional undergraduate students.
+Adult and Graduate Studies programs do not have summer terms.